scottlaurent/accounting/README.md

 ### <a name="usage-examples"></a>Usage Examples

 1. SCENARIO A - VERY SIMPLE CASE - You are providing an API Service.
 Each API hit from a user costs 5 cents.
-You don't cate about double-entry accounting.
+You don't care about double-entry accounting.

     a.
 Add the model trait to your user class.